Going on a Cuban Date…

 Nervous for a Cuban Date…

 I don’t want to be late.
-Exhausted from the trip and major lack of sleep, I pull myself together.
-I’m meeting my salsa instructor, Kevin, for an afternoon Cuban date ~ and I’m sure as shit not going to be late!!
+Exhausted from the trip & a major lack of sleep, I pull myself together.
+I’m meeting my salsa instructor, Kevin, for an afternoon Cuban date ~ & I’m sure as shit not going to be late!!
 Cubans, as a rule, are ON TIME.

 I leave an hour before our agreed-upon meeting time in Old Town Havana.
 It’s 12:45PM.
 We’re supposed to meet at 1PM.
 Men pass by….Que Linda!
 Beautiful!
 Que Rico!
 Nervous as hell, I keep looking for this beauty.
-An older man comes up and stands next to me.
+An older man comes up & stands next to me.
 No English, just Spanish.
 He smiles.
 I smile.
-Then, he pulls out a camera and asks for a photo.
+Then, he pulls out a camera & asks for a photo.
 What in the world?
 Where is the actual man I’m waiting for?!
-I entertain “photo guy” and smile for the camera.
-He puts his arm around me as I look up and….ahhhhh, there he is.
+I entertain “photo guy,” & smile for the camera.
+He puts his arm around me as I look up &….ahhhhh, there he is.
 Walking confidently towards me with a smile.
 “Grey Shirt” is near.

-The old man and Kevin exchange some Spanish.
-They laugh and he pulls me in for a kiss, then grabs my hand and we’re off.
+The old man & Kevin exchange some Spanish.
+They laugh & he pulls me in for a kiss, then grabs my hand & we’re off.
 Confused as to where we’re going, I purposely let him lead.
 He’s taking me to a bar he goes to often.
 “It’s a bit of a dive,” he says.
-He could literally take me out back to a dumpster and I probably wouldn’t care.
+He could literally take me out back to a dumpster & I probably wouldn’t care.
 We walk in ~ everyone knows him.
 High fives slapped.
 Rapid Spanish.
 I have no clue what they’re saying ~ it’s spoken so fast.
-I just smile and shake hands.
-What a fun feeling, like Cheers.
-Everybody knows him.
-He leads me to the bar and we sit close.
+I just smile & shake hands.
+It reminds me of “Cheers.”
+Everyone knows him.
+He leads me to the bar & we sit close.

 We order dos cervezas; he asks about our trip.
-Between salsa dancing, visiting the beach, the clubs, the restaurants, walking miles daily through Havana, all the while discovering the Cuban culture ~ there is much to discuss.
-I ask him about the Cuban government and daily life.
+Between salsa dancing, visiting the beach, clubs, restaurants, walking miles daily through Havana, all while discovering Cuban culture ~ there is much to discuss.
+I ask him about the Cuban government & daily life.
 His English is so clear.
 I listen to his answers.
 While all this time I’ve been lusting over this beautiful man, I’m now learning more about him.
-He is articulate and intelligent.
-His sense of humor comes in and out: turns out, he’s a little bit of jokester.
-I like him more and more.
+He is articulate & intelligent.
+His sense of humor comes & goes ~ but it turns out, he’s a bit of jokester.
+I like him more & more.
 We talk about politics in America.
 Cuban politics.
-His jobs and way of life in Cuba.
-So different from my world, and so intriguing, perhaps because it is so different.
+His multiple jobs & way of life in Cuba.
+So different from my world, & so intriguing…perhaps because it is so different.

-I find myself thinking ~ how could a Cuban and American make it work if they fell in love?
-With all the obstacles from visas to passports to government control, to the new politics occurring within America ~ not to mention, the miles apart ~ would it even be possible for a Cuban and an American to fall in love and make it work?
+I find myself thinking ~ how could a Cuban & an American make it work if they fell in love?
+With all the obstacles, from visas to passports to government control, to the new politics occurring within America ~ not to mention, the miles apart…would it even be possible for a Cuban & an American to fall in love & make it work?

 “How could a Cuban and American ever make it work if they fell in love?”

-The beer comes and he shows me how they “cheers.”
-Tap top of the bottle for health.
+The beer comes & he shows me how they “cheers.”
+Tap the top of the bottle for health.
 Bottom of the bottle for wealth.
-And finally, touch and rub the glasses together for some good, sweet love-making.
-I’m pleased and giggle.
+And finally, touch & rub the glasses together for some good, sweet love-making.
+I’m pleased & actually giggle.
 When was the last time I giggled?
 I wonder.
 Its been awhile.
-I love this new way to “cheers“ and plan to use it moving forward.
+I love this new way to “cheers,“ & plan to use it in the future.

 For a few moments, we’re silent.
 Staring into each other’s eyes.
 He leans in for a kiss.
-Soft and tender.
+Soft & tender.
 I lean closer into him.
 My legs are between his while we sit on the bar stools.
-I taste beer and his mint gum.
-We smile and stare for awhile.
+I taste beer & his mint gum.
+We smile & stare for awhile.

 “What are you thinking?” he asks.
-How do I explain all the emotions and thoughts rushing through me?
-How do you put this response, these emotions, into words?
+How do I explain all the emotions & thoughts rushing through me?
+How do you put this response…these emotions, into words?
 I tell him I’m having “multiple thoughts.”
 I see he’s frustrated, wanting more.
-I tell him I’m enjoying my time in Cuba, and with him.
+I tell him I’m enjoying my time in Cuba, & with him.
 He tells me how beautiful I am.
-He is very serious, and says that isn’t a compliment ~ that it’s the truth.
+He’s very serious, & says that isn’t a compliment ~ that it’s the truth.
 Confused, I ask him to expand.
 He states that a compliment’s purpose is for people to feel good.
-He says that telling me I’m beautiful is not so that I can feel good ~ that it’s simply a fact.
-I’ve never heard it explained this way before and find it striking.
+He says that telling me I’m beautiful is not so that I can feel good ~ it’s simply a fact.
+I’ve never heard it explained this way before & find it striking.
 Everything about him is striking to me.
-His beauty, his character, his intelligence and openness to life.
+His beauty, his character, his intelligence & openness .
 He has adventure within him.
 A confident air that commands attention.

-Back out and another beer is ordered.
+Back out, & another beer is ordered.
 He watches me drink it.
 I like him watching me, his eyes intent.
 Probing.
 Curious as to what he’s thinking, I ask him his own question.
 His response has so much conviction.
 “You.
 How you would feel.
 What you are like.”
 Turned on immediately, I tell him to go on.
-He leans in and we kiss.
-Not caring about the bartender staring, or the customers around us eating lunch, we are completely embraced in the moment.
+He leans in & we kiss.
+Not caring about the bartender staring, or the customers around us, we’re completely embraced in the moment.
 His hands are so strong as they wrap around my neck.
 His skin so soft as I caress his shoulder.
-We pull away and then lean back into each other.
-Kiss softly on and off.
+We pull away & then lean back into each other.
+Kiss softly on & off.
 I find myself biting my lip, wanting more.
-His eyes squint with curiosity and lust.
-We can’t keep our hands off of each other.
+His eyes squint with curiosity & lust.
+We can’t keep our hands off each other.
 We both want more.
 More time.
 More Kisses.
 More.

 His hands are so strong as they wrap around my neck.
-We pull away and then lean back into each other.
-His eyes squint with curiosity and lust.
-We can’t keep our hands off of each other.
+We pull away & then lean back into each other.
+His eyes squint with curiosity & lust.
+We can’t keep our hands off each other.
 We both want more.
 More time.
 More Kisses.
 More.

 This Cuban Date is Getting Hotter….